arp242/arp242.net/_posts/2016-10-26-i-dont-like-git-but-im-going-to-migrate-my-projects-to-it.markdown

 Why is everyone using git then?
 ===============================

-1. Linus Torvaldus wrote it.
+1. Linus Torvalds wrote it.
 2. GitHub
-3. Linus Torvaldus wrote it.
+3. Linus Torvalds wrote it.

 GitHub had to compete against SourceForge.
 The challenge was pretty low;
 SourceForge *always* sucked, was *always* slow, and the only thing *anyone*